yavulan/motivation/en/technique-high-quality.md

 # High quality

-Doing moderate quality may be faster, especially on short-term projects.
+Doing moderate quality work may be faster, especially on short-term projects.
 But it steals an opportunity to feel good about yourself and ruins positive reinforcement.

 In any situation try to do your best.
-It makes possible to love the result of your work .
+It makes possible to love the results of your work.

 ## Workflow example